Quetzal-framework/quetzal-CoaTL/docs/4-tutorials.md

 ## Graph from landscape

+In the parlance of quetzal, a `quetzal::geography::landscape` is just multiple aligned `quetzal::geography::raster` defined for different spatial quantities: since their grid structure are identical, the logic relating to spatial graph construction is unchanged.
 The provided code snippet contains the logic for constructing a spatial graph from a `quetzal::geography::landscape`.

 This involves identifying the cells of the landscape to map `location_type` values to the vertices, and defining edges based on the desired connectivity.